Matthewn7/pileofbutts.com/README.md

 # pileofbutts.com
-I've had quite a bit of interest in how this was setup.
+I've had quite a bit of interest in how this was setup...
 It's actually pretty simple:

 * Domain was bought with [GoDaddy](https://godaddy.com/).
 * DNS is managed with [CloudFlare](https://www.cloudflare.com/).